Jaikumar0612/HVA_mini_hackathon1/README.md

 To explore the analysis and visualizations, you can access the dataset and analysis directly through Google BigQuery.

 1. **Access Google BigQuery**:
-   [Click here to access the Google BigQuery project](#) and explore the queries and data analysis results.
+   [Click here to access the Google BigQuery project](https://console.cloud.google.com/bigquery?sq=927474283843:73d3d045da4c41dcbd27dad359b317a0) and explore the queries and data analysis results.

-   *Note: Replace the `#` with the actual link to your Google BigQuery project.*

-## Conclusion

-This project provides a comprehensive analysis of the factors that contribute to the success of movies, using the IMDb Top 1000 dataset.
-The findings can be valuable for filmmakers, producers, and movie enthusiasts to understand trends and patterns in the film industry.